 - Finish studying materials for week k that were assigned in week k-1 (i.e., readings, film, or in other media) by Monday of week k;

-- Weekly Group Assignments are due Wednesdays of week k at 12:00 pm
+- Weekly Group Assignments for week k are due Wednesdays of week k at 12:00 pm (Noon)

-- Form groups for week k+1 in Thursday class of week k
+- Form groups for group assignments of week k+1 in Thursday class of week k

-- Forum post followups are due by Saturday of week k at 12:00 pm
+- Forum post follow-ups are due Saturday of week k at 12:00 pm (Noon)

-Because all materials are posted for each week at the start of the semester, please organize your study so that you can meet the weekly deadlines.
-This may require, for example, that you do not wait until after Thursday class to start the following week’s reading.
+Because all materials are posted for each week at the start of the semester, please organize your study schedule to ensure timely observance of weekly deadlines.
+This may require, for example, not waiting until after Thursday class to start on the following week’s assigned materials.

 An exam will be given in the second-to-last week of the semester.
-80% of the points total will be questions that were proposed on the Discussion Forums.
+80% of the points total will be taken from the questions class members have proposed on the Virtual Forums.

 Final Group Project

-The final group project will be of each group’s own design, and will include a collaboratively-written report (e.g., that describes any computational AI studies, related work, motivation, and the like) and a collaboratively-prepared poster that will be used in a class conference.
-Teams will be formed to be interdisciplinary to the extent possible.
-The content of the project will vary with student interests, and can be on areas precisely covered in class (e.g., a survey and analysis with therapy robots) or on topics not substantially covered in class, but under the same broad umbrella of AI sub areas (e.g., humanoid household-work robots).
+The final group project will be of each group’s own design, and including a collaboratively-written report (e.g., that describes any computational AI studies, related work, motivation, and the like) and a collaboratively-prepared poster that will be used in a class conference.
+Teams will be formed to ensure interdisciplinary to the extent possible.
+The content of the project will vary dependent on student interests; it could be on areas precisely covered in class (e.g. a survey and analysis with therapy robots) or on topics not substantially covered in, but inspired by and related to class content under the same broad umbrella of AI sub-areas (e.g. humanoid household-work robots).

 Consultations between student groups and the instructors will accompany group design, development, and conclusion of the project.

-Other typical course responsibilities, described above, will be adjusted to allow for work on the project in the last quarter of the semester.
+Other typical course responsibilities, described above, will be adjusted to accommodate student needs to work on the project in the last quarter of the semester.